abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 ## The console pane
 Just like in R, the RStudio console can execute any valid R command.

-In its most basic form, R can be used as a calculator, and has the following builtin operators:
+In its most basic form, R can be used as a calculator, and has the following built in operators:

 - Addition: ```+```
 - Subtraction: ```-```